Mauricio Lomelin

 fi

 # Prevent direct execution.
-This script is designed to be sourced.

 if [[ ${ZSH_EVAL_CONTEXT} != *:file* ]]; then